htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     history logging purposes.
 When a sample is taken, the collector goes through the information it holds, and summarizes it.
 The information is written to the history file once for each 4 samples.
 The default (and recommended) value is 60 seconds.
-Setting this macro’s value too low will increase the load on the collector, while setting it to high will produce less precise statistical information.
+Setting this macro's value too low will increase the load on the collector, while setting it to high will produce less precise statistical information.